-MINIMUM PROJECTION FACTOR REQUIRED MINIMUM PROJECTION FACTOR REQUIRED BY ORIENTATION FOR SHGC EXCEPTION
+D BY ORIENTATION FOR SHGC EXCEPTION

 ORIENTATION PROJECTION FACTOR

-North >=0.40 a
+North ≥=0.40 a

-South &gt;=0.20
+South >=0.20

 East &gt;=0.50

 West &gt;=0.50

+West >=0.50

-a.
-For the north orientation, a vertical projection located on the west-edge of the fenestration with equivalent $PF \ge 0.15$ shall also satisfy the minimum projection factor requirement.
+TABLE R402.3.2.1 MINIMUM PROJECTION FACTOR REQUIRED BY ORIENTATION FOR SHGC EXCEPTION a.
+For the north orientation, a vertical projection located on the west-edge of the fenestration with equivalent PF >= 0.15 shall also satisfy the minimum projection factor requirement.